Cowboy Essentials: What Equipment Do Roughstock Cowboys Bring to Rodeos?

-When you pack for a road trip, what are some of the things you bring?
-Clothes, a camera, maybe even some snacks for the road… But if you’re a cowboy, you’re packing all of that and then some!
-Some people have this perception that roughstock cowboys just show up to a rodeo, the horses or bulls are ready, they hop (and hold) on for the ride, and then they jet off to the next rodeo.
-While many people have 9 am to 5 pm jobs, these cowboys have an eight-second job.
-Like with any other job, there are tools and equipment that you must bring to perform your task, or in this case, win big!
-In this blog, we’ll break down all the equipment cowboys bring to the rodeo that not only allows them on the back of the animals but the chance for a payday.
+When you pack for a road trip, what are some of the things you must have?
+Clothes, a camera, maybe even some snacks for the road?
+If you’re a roughstock cowboy, you’re packing all of that plus your gear!
+It’s like going on a long rodeo trip nearly every weekend of the year.
+People have this perception that roughstock cowboys just show up to a rodeo with the broncs or bulls waiting for them in the chute.
+Once they arrive, all they have to do is hop (and hold) on for the ride, and then they jet off to the next rodeo.
+While it’s true they don’t haul horses, feed, and tack, they do have a pretty lengthy list of gear for an eight-second job.
+In this blog, we’ll break down all the equipment roughstock cowboys must bring to the rodeo!

-For both bronc and bull riding, riders use chaps to help protect them while they are mounting the stock in the bucking chute and after they’ve dismounted the animal.
-Covering the contestants’ legs, chaps are made out of leather and padding, with two or three fasteners they attach around their legs.
+For all roughstock events, riders use chaps to help protect their legs before, during, and after their ride.
+Chaps are made out of thick, durable leather, with two or three fasteners that attach around their legs.
 You won’t have trouble spotting them, as they are often decorated in bright colors and fringe.

 Helmet or Cowboy Hat

-In both bronc and bull riding, you’ll probably see contestants wearing vests.
+In bull riding and occasionally in bronc riding, you’ll notice contestants wearing vests.
 This is to help protect the cowboys from getting seriously injured if they are thrown off, get stepped on by stock, or are hooked by a bull’s horn.

-This is a suitcase-style handhold customized to a rider’s grip and attached to a molded piece of leather that is cinched, with a pad, around the horse’s girth.
+This is a suitcase-style handhold customized to a rider’s grip, attached to a molded piece of leather cinched with a pad around the horse’s girth.
+A riggin’ is used in the bareback riding event and is made of leather and rawhide.
 (Read more about the different types of bronc riding here.)

-This goes without saying, but gloves help the contestants not only hold on to their riggin’ or rope, but also protects them from getting rope burn.
+This goes without saying, but gloves help the contestants hold on to their riggin’ or bull rope and protect their hands from the rope throughout their ride.

-In both bronc and bull riding, contestants must apply their flank straps, an adjustable sheepskin-lined leather strap or rope (for bull riding), to the animals to encourage the animal to buck.
-Despite what you may have heard, the flank strap is not tied around the animal’s genitals, but around the hips of the bull or bronc.
-The stock that come to our rodeos are born buckers; they aren’t trained or forced to buck.
+In both bronc and bull riding, contestants must apply their flank straps, an adjustable sheepskin-lined leather strap (broncs), or a rope (for bull riding) to the animals to encourage the animal to buck.
+Despite what you may have heard, the flank strap is not tied around the animal’s genitals but around the hips of the bull or bronc.
+Bucking stock can’t be forced to buck, they are born buckers.
 After the eight-second ride, the flank strap is quickly taken off the stock by the pickup men.

-For saddle bronc riding, contestants will need to bring their saddle so it may be placed on the bronc they drew.
-It’s important that they bring their own saddle because saddles aren’t a “one size fits all” type of situation.
+For saddle bronc riding, contestants bring their own saddle to place on the bronc they drew.
+It’s important that they bring their own saddle because saddles aren’t a “one-size-fits-all” type of situation.

 Rope and Bell

-For bull riding, contestants will travel with a rope that is typically a 16-foot long braided piece of polypropylene complete with a bell at the bottom.
-When bull riders slide down on to the bull, they hand the “tail” of the rope to a friend to pull tight.
-Once its good and snug, the rider will position his hand into the handle of the rope, grabbing the “tail” and taking his wrap.
-When its all said and done, the bull rider should have 3 layers of rope in his hand.
-Once the ride is complete, the rider will undo his hand from the handle and the bell attached to the bottom of the bull rope, for added weight, aids in the rope falling off the bull.
+For bull riding, contestants will travel with a rope, typically a 16-foot long braided piece of polypropylene complete with a bell at the bottom.
+When bull riders slide down onto the bull, they hand the “tail” of the rope to a friend to pull tight.
+Once it’s good and snug, the rider will position his hand into the handle of the rope, grabbing the “tail” and taking his wrap.
+Once the ride is complete, the rider will undo his hand from the handle, and the bell attached to the bottom of the bull rope, for added weight, aids in the rope falling off the bull.

 At first sight, it may be hard to tell the difference between saddle bronc riding and bareback riding, but if you look at the contestants’ equipment (or lack of certain gear), you can quickly differentiate between the two.

-The above equipment is solely used in roughstock events which makes up bull, saddle bronc, and bareback bronc riding.
-The other rodeo events such as barrel racing, team roping, tie-down roping, and steer wrestling have different equipment that they bring for each of their events.
+The above equipment is solely used in roughstock events; bull riding, saddle bronc riding, and bareback riding.
+The other rodeo events are timed events; barrel racing, team roping, tie-down roping, and steer wrestling, which utilizes different equipment that they bring for each of their events.